ExcitedStates/qfit-3.0/README.md

    For some of the post analysis scripts, you will also need sklean conda install -c anaconda scikit-learn

-5. If you are an academic user, we recommend you register and use the academic license of CPLEX (IBM Optomization Algorithm).
+5. If you are an academic user, we recommend you register and use the academic license of CPLEX (IBM Optomization Algorithm). \n
       a.
-First, you have to [register IBM Academic Initiative](https://www.ibm.com/academic/home) with your academic instituion issued email. (e.g. janedoe@university.edu)
+First, you have to [register IBM Academic Initiative](https://www.ibm.com/academic/home) with your academic instituion issued email. (e.g. janedoe@university.edu) \n
       b.
-Once you are logged into IBM, click [here](https://www.ibm.com/academic/topic/data-science) and navigate to “IBM ILOG CPLEX Optimization
- Studio” under Softwares sections.
+Once you are logged into IBM, click [here](https://www.ibm.com/academic/topic/data-science) and navigate to “IBM ILOG CPLEX Optimization Studio” under Softwares sections. \n

    If you are an industry user, you can install cplex using conda: